Skip to content

 gsd headless --events tool_execution_start,agent_end auto

-Available event types: agent_start, agent_end, tool_execution_start, tool_execution_end, tool_execution_update, extension_ui_request, message_start, message_end, message_update, turn_start, turn_end
+Available event types: agent_start, agent_end, tool_execution_start, tool_execution_end, tool_execution_update, extension_ui_request, message_start, message_end, message_update, turn_start, turn_end, cost_update, execution_complete

 Run a specific dispatch phase: